-The thought of moving abroad could sound exciting and fun.
-But before we get to that part, let’s first learn about the Australian visa types and their application processes which are often one of the most important steps in the initial stage of relocating.
+The thought of moving to Australia may sound exciting and fun however, let’s first learn about the Australian Visa types and how to apply for them.
+They are often one of the most important steps in the initial stage of relocating.
 Understanding these can also help to prepare you for the big move as you will know which type of visa is best suited for you and how you can go about applying it.

 In Australia, the visa application process is handled and operated by the Department of Immigration and Border Protection (DIBP).
 It is necessary to obtain official permission in the form of a visa before you visit or move to Australia – whether it is for just a few months, years or permanently.
 Anybody travelling to Australia without valid documentation may be denied entry or detained until their documentation and identity are confirmed.
 You can avoid these inconveniences by ensuring that your travel documents and visa are in order even before entering the country – and here is how you can do it.